If you like urban travel with a bit of urban nature and a very relaxed atmosphere, Zagreb has a lot to offer.

 After a long historical introduction by our eloquent guide (which I found fascinating), we went up the hill and our guide introduced us to all the important sights.

 I discovered many things I didn’t know about Zagreb and Croatia.
-It’s a tip-based tour (pay what you like) and a very good introduction to the city.
+It was a very good introduction to the city

 I liked the flower beds sorted by colour, with explanations in English.